rhinoceraptor/atm/README.md

 An ATM simulator as an interactive program, written in Typescript, and backed by an in-memory Sqlite3 database.
 When the simulator starts, I have it run through a set of migrations, using the [Kysely](https://github.com/koskimas/kysely) library.
+The SQL queries are also constructed using it.

 ## Tests